-With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants even in a small outdoor space.
+With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

 - Plant Containers Put YOU In Control

-- Tips For Selecting The Right Pots For Your Container Garden
+- Patio Planter Ideas – Tips For Selecting The Right Pots For Your Container Garden

 - 12 High Impact Container Patio Plants

 - #2 – Coreopsis

 - #4 – Cosmos